awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 - There MUST be a mechanism to indicate that the entire output has been released, or whether more bytes MAY be released in the future.

-These mechanisms are used to allow the operation output processed bytes in parts, over time.
+These mechanisms are used to allow the operation output to process bytes in parts, over time.

 The bytes that represent the entire output to the operation are the bytes that were released up until an end was indicated.